 If you do have PCOS, or suspect that you may have PCOS, please make sure you get the help and care you should be getting and do not leave it too long to get that care and assistance as well.
 Make sure the person that you see also specialises in the management and treatment ofPCOS as well.
 If not, then find somebody who does.

-If you need help with managing PCOS, you can always book in to see me, in person, or via online consult, as well.
-I help and assist people from all over the world.
+If you need help and assistance with managing PCOS, you can always book in to see me, in person, or via online consult, as well.
+Talk to my friendly about how I may be able to assist you.

 -No Stone Left Unturned